bagonaut/mongogo/README.md

 # mongogo README

 This will allow you to configure and run the mongo shell inside of Visual Studio Code on Windows.
-It will also allow you to send code you have holighted directly to the shell.
+It will also allow you to send code you have hilighted directly to the shell.

 ## Features